 The Hotel Kia Ora is a wonderful resort on the island of Rangiroa.
-It sits in a perfect spot with beach bungalows, over water bungalows and also privately enclosed villas with private pool.
+It sits in a perfect spot with beach bungalows, overwaters bungalows, and also privately enclosed villas with a private pool.
 This is a sleepy island.
-While quiet, travelers come to Rangiroa to dive, fish, and snorkel in its pristine and fauna filled ocean and lagoon.
+While quiet, travelers come to Rangiroa to dive, fish, and snorkel in its pristine and fauna-filled ocean and lagoon.

 Each bungalow is designed and built as the Polynesians originally did, with high roof peaks all facing into the Trade Winds.
 Three bungalows face the lagoon and two bungalows face the ocean side of the resort.
 While you can hear the ocean from all over the island, my favorite bungalows are the ones that face the ocean.